-- 3. The site-specific zone provisions shall be established within the implementing zoning by-law amendment.
-The zone provisions shall ensure, among other things, that: - a) the minimum front yard depth for the first four storeys of the apartment building shall be nil; - b) the minimum rear yard depth for the first four storeys of the apartment building shall be 42.0 metres; - c) the fifth storey of the apartment building shall be set back a minimum of 9.0 metres from the northerly face of the fourth storey of the building and a minimum of 9.0 metres from the southerly face of the fourth storey; - d) the minimum westerly side yard width for the apartment building shall be 4.7 metres; - e) the minimum easterly side yard width for the apartment building shall be 4.3 metres; and

-The maximum lot density shall be 119 units per net hectare.

-- 4. The permitted use for the southerly portion of the subject property shall be primarily for a parking lot and related laneways and accessory structures associated with the multi-unit apartment building. - iii) Special Policy Affecting the 1.08 Hectare Property Located at 11870 Tecumseh Road building designed to front/face onto Tecumseh Road;
+- c.
+The site-specific zone provisions shall be established within the implementing zoning by-law amendment.
+The zone provisions shall ensure, among other things, that: - he minimum front yard depth for the first four storeys of the apartment building shall be nil; - he minimum rear yard depth for the first four storeys of the apartment building shall be 42.0 metres; - he fifth storey of the apartment building shall be set back a minimum of 9.0 metres from the northerly face of the fourth storey of the building and a minimum of 9.0 metres from the southerly face of the fourth storey; - he minimum westerly side yard width for the apartment building shall be 4.7 metres; - he minimum easterly side yard width for the apartment building shall be 4.3 metres; and - The maximum lot density shall be 119 units per net hectare. - d.
+The permitted use for the southerly portion of the subject property shall be primarily for a parking lot and related laneways and accessory structures associated with the multiunit apartment building. - iii) Special Policy Affecting the 1.08 Hectare Property Located at 11870 Tecumseh Road